ArrowrIcon Home icon

 Toilets in trains in 1940s wartime UK

-Some carriages of corridor-trains had toilets, situated at the end of the carriage.
-The cubicles were made or faced with dark wood, as was so much in the era before man-made materials.
+The toilets were in cubicles made or faced with dark wood, as was so much in the era before man-made materials.

 Toilet cubicle at the end of a corridor of an old train